jjviana/jjviana.github.io/_posts/2018-12-11-Explaining-Deep-NLP-Models.md

 In supervised learning, this loss function is differentiable and therefore can produce a [gradient](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/the-gradient), which can be used to correct the weights of the last layer of the neural network in order to make the output closer to the ground truth.
 Since every signal transformation performed by the neural network during the forward pass is also differentiable, the gradient of the output with regrd to the error can be used to compute a gradient for the last layer, then of the penultimate layer, then of the layer before that and so on until the input signal.
 These gradients are then used to make a small update to every weight of the neural network.
 ![backpropagation.gif]({{site.baseurl}}/_posts/images/backpropagation.gif)
-*Figure 1: illustration of the forward and backward passes.
+*Illustration of the forward and backward passes.
 Source: http://www.cnblogs.com/daniel-D/archive/2013/06/03/3116278.html*

 The gradients of the error w.r.t the input are usually disregarded, as the input is not updated by the backpropagation algorithm as the weights are.
 However, these gradients still provide some very useful information: **they describe how each signal component in the input would need to change in order to make the network output closer to the label**.
 The way backpropagation shapes the neural network during training makes it so that "uninteresting" parts of the input signal get less gradient signal than "interesting" ones.
 Thus, measuring the magnitude of the gradients received by each input feature during a backwards pass w.r.t a specific outpu can be used as a proxy to how important this feature is to the identification of the label under analysis.